Tip of the day: Use set::restrict-commands to prevent new users from executing certain commands like LIST. Useful against drones/spam.

 unrealircd.org infrastructure

 We use Cloudflare in front, which already supports X25519MLKEM768 since 2024 or so.
 Our Origin servers didn't yet at that point so that was of limited use.
 The connection from Cloudflare to our Origin servers started to use X25519MLKEM768 from 2025-07-25 onwards.
-So since that date, *.unrealircd.org is really using PQC.
+So since that date, *.unrealircd.org is fully using PQC for https traffic.
 Of course, the client (eg: browser) needs to support this as well.

 Databases on disk

 UnrealIRCd supports encryption of database files (such as history) via Dev:UnrealDB.
-It uses the XChaCha20 cipher which is mostly safe (similar to AES being safe) from quantum computers.
-The key derivation is through Argon2, which too should be safe.
+It uses the XChaCha20 cipher, which similarly to AES should be safe from quantum computers.
+The key derivation is through Argon2, which too should be safe with a good password.
+Of course "safe" is always a relative term, this is with regards to current knowledge and we are only talking quantum crypto issues here.